MaaniGhaffari/cvo-rgbd/README.md

 # CVO/Adaptive CVO
-Continuous Direct Sparse Visual Odometry/ Adaptive Continous Visual Odometry from RGB-D Images.
+* Continuous Direct Sparse Visual Odometry from RGB-D Images.
+* Adaptive Continous Visual Odometry from RGB-D Images.

 ## MATLAB Examples for CVO
 For a toy example of registration using Kinect data in MATLAB run `matlab/run_toy_example.m`